opc-cpvp/sondage-survey-external/README.md

 3) Validation not working for checkboxes with additional html.
 Plan B: always show the html additional information and use the 'comment' as is (DONE with plan A)
 4) When selecting "Are you filing this complaint on your own behalf (or for a minor child you are guardian of) or on behalf of someone else?" -> Someone else, then the section "Representative" info is missing
+5) Match the property names with the original project
+6) Survey.StylesManager.Enabled = false
+7) The style on the 'comment' has crapped after disabling the native style (Survey.StylesManager.Enabled)